ExpressLRS/Docs/docs/quick-start/transmitters/frsky-r9modules.md

     2. Flash `r9m_elrs_bl.frk` to your TX module:

-        - On your radio, access the System Menu.
+        - Access the System Menu on your radio.
             - On newer radios, you can press the ++"SYS"++ key to open the System Menu
-            - On older radios, or radios that only have a menu key, you will need to long-press the ++context-menu++ key to open the System Menu
+            - On older radios, or radios that only have a menu key, long-press the ++context-menu++ key to open the System Menu
         - Using the ++"Page"++ key/s, navigate to the SD-HC Card page.
         - Scroll-down and open the `FIRMWARE` folder where you can find the **r9m_elrs_bl.frk** file.
         - Flash the frk file by holding ++"Enter"++ key and selecting "Flash external module"